cermati/coding-convention/readme.md

 // Good
 // ------------
-// Yes it's longer, but you can guess what's the parameters for and it fixes
+// Yes it's longer, but you can guess what are the parameters for and it reduces
 // the possibility of bug because of wrong parameter ordering
 // e.g. AnnuityCalculator.calculate(3, 0.1, 100000);
 AnnuityCalculator.calculate(